sertansenturk/cookiecutter-ds-docker/README.md

 1. A Python development image to facilitate code test and development in Python

-The common use cases to interact with template are wrapped in a `Makefile`.
-Below, we explain the typical operations.
+Commands to interact with template are wrapped in a `Makefile`.
+Below, we explain the common operations.
 For more options, please refer to the help by running on the terminal:

 ```bash
 make help